Design Innovation MA

 Interview and Portfolio

-Applicants with relevant qualifications should submit a portfolio of work (please see our Design Innovation MA application portfolio advice for full details).
+Applicants with relevant qualifications should submit a digital portfolio of work (please see our Design Innovation MA application portfolio advice for full details).

 English language requirements